John Geoffrey Sharps Papers

 Sharps’s collection, generously donated by his widow in 2006, includes:

-- no fewer than sixteen holograph letters written by Elizabeth Gaskell, along with her transcription of a seventeenth-century ballad
+- No fewer than sixteen holograph letters written by Elizabeth Gaskell,along with her transcription of a 17th-century ballad;

-- a letter from William Gaskell to Mrs Linnaeus Banks
+- A letter from William Gaskell to Isabella Banks;

-- fourteen letters (including six written by Elizabeth’s daughter Meta) to the literary scholar and biographer, Thomas Seccombe, who edited some of Gaskell’s novels in the early twentieth century
+- Fourteen letters (including six written by Elizabeth’s daughter Meta) to the literary scholar and biographer, Thomas Seccombe, who edited some of Gaskell’s novels in the early 20th century.

 In addition the archive contains a substantial quantity of Sharps’s own research papers, including at least 2,500 in-letters spanning at least fifty years.
-Among the correspondents are Daphne Du Maurier, Valentine Ackland and John Lehmann, as well as numerous fellow Gaskell scholars.
+Among the correspondents are Daphne Du Maurier, Valentine Ackland, John Lehmann, as well as numerous fellow Gaskell scholars.